-- Distraction-free environment is available to enable CYP to complete specific tasks - Repetition of new concepts to embed learning and to support working and long-term memory - Tasks are planned and adapted to CYP's developmental level of attention (e.g. Reynell 1997 Stages of Attention). - Learners have easy access to sensory equipment that they require, e.g. writing slopes, pencil grips, wobble cushions, fidget toys, ear defenders - Tasks are adapted and modified by level/outcomes/pitch/pace to enable the learner to fully access the curriculum - Planned multi-sensory teaching that takes account of different learning styles.
-Present the same information in different formats to support CYP's ability to retain the information, e.g. vocal cues, writing on paper, pictures, physical objects. - Utilise the use of real objects and kinaesthetic means to facilitate encoding of learning concepts in various ways.
-Providing learners with task lists, word banks, and narrative frameworks. - Access to known sensory strategies which support individual attention regulation throughout the day, such as Move'n'Sit cushion, fiddle tools, heavy joint activities - Consideration to be given to the amount of information CYP can manage when giving instructions, e.g. awareness of complexity of vocabulary and amount of information carrying words - Give instructions in the order they need to be followed, and avoid abstract words, such as before and after
+٠ Distraction-free environment is available to enable CYP to complete specific tasks • Reduce the quantity of elements on one page and highlight key words and information • Repetition of new concepts to embed learning and to support working and long-term memory • Help CYP with the planning stage of written tasks to organise their thoughts and where to start/what to do first • Tasks are planned and adapted to CYP's developmental level of attention (e.g. Reynell 1997 Stages of Attention). • Learners have easy access to sensory equipment that they require, e.g. writing slopes, pencil grips, wobble cushions, fidget toys, ear defenders • Tasks are adapted and modified by level/outcomes/pitch/pace to enable the learner to fully access the curriculum • Planned multi-sensory teaching that takes account of different learning styles.
+Present the same information in different formats to support CYP's ability to retain the information, e.g. vocal cues, writing on paper, pictures, physical objects. • Utilise the use of real objects and kinaesthetic means to facilitate encoding of learning concepts in various ways.
+Providing learners with task lists, word banks, and narrative frameworks. • Access to known sensory strategies which support individual attention, regulation throughout the day, such as Move'n'Sit cushion, fiddle tools, heavy joint activities • Consideration to be given to the amount of information CYP can manage when giving instructions, e.g. awareness of complexity of vocabulary and amount of information carrying words • Give instructions in the order they need to be followed, and avoid abstract words, such as before and after